aws/amazon-chime-sdk-ios/guides/api_overview.md

 *Note:* Amazon Voice Focus doesn't eliminate those types of noises; it reduces their sound levels.
 To ensure privacy during a meeting, call meetingSession.audioVideo.[realtimeLocalMute()](https://aws.github.io/amazon-chime-sdk-ios/Protocols/RealtimeControllerFacade.html#/c:@M@AmazonChimeSDK@objc(pl)RealtimeControllerFacade(im)realtimeLocalMute) to silence yourself.

 You must start the audio session before enabling/disabling Amazon Voice Focus or before checking if Amazon Voice Focus is enabled.
-To enable/disable Amazon Voice Focus, call meetingSession.audioVideo.[realtimeSetVoiceFocusEnabled(enabled: enabled)](https://aws.github.io/amazon-chime-sdk-ios/Protocols/RealtimeControllerFacade.html#/c:@M@AmazonChimeSDK@objc(pl)RealtimeControllerFacade(im)realtimeSetVoiceFocusEnabledWithEnabled:).
+To enable/disable Amazon Voice Focus, call meetingSession.audioVideo.[realtimeSetVoiceFocusEnabled(enabled:)](https://aws.github.io/amazon-chime-sdk-ios/Protocols/RealtimeControllerFacade.html#/c:@M@AmazonChimeSDK@objc(pl)RealtimeControllerFacade(im)realtimeSetVoiceFocusEnabledWithEnabled:).
 To check if Amazon Voice Focus is enabled, call meetingSession.audioVideo.[realtimeIsVoiceFocusEnabled()](https://aws.github.io/amazon-chime-sdk-ios/Protocols/RealtimeControllerFacade.html#/c:@M@AmazonChimeSDK@objc(pl)RealtimeControllerFacade(im)realtimeIsVoiceFocusEnabled).

 When Amazon Voice Focus is running, a CPU usage increase is expected, but the performance impact is small on modern devices (on average, we observed around 5-7% CPU increase).
 If your app will be running on resource-critical devices, you should take this into consideration before enabling Amazon Voice Focus.